-The group is not subject to any significant environmental regulation.
+The Group is not subject to any significant environmental regulation under Australian Commonwealth or State law.

 CORPORATE GOVERNANCE STATEMENT

 Bendigo Telco Limited is committed to high standards of Corporate Governance.
 This commitment applies to the conduct of its business dealings with its customers and its dealings with its shareholders, employees, suppliers and the Community.